daveraja/bash-hacks/README.md

 as well maintaining their own bash history.

 Working within a workspace is implemented by running a sub-bash shell.
-This ensures that workspaces doesn't polute each others environment spaces.
+This ensures that workspaces don't polute each others environment spaces.

 Note, that this whole sub-shell thing should be reasonably transparent